ESP32 Boot Parameters - GPIO0 and Other Strapping Pins

 So which pins to avoid on ESP32 boards? #

-To revise once more, lets take a look at the strapping pins on different ESP32 versions, and remember to avoid them using as GPIO pins.
+To revise once more, let’s take a look at the strapping pins on different ESP32 versions.
+Strapping pins are used to set configurations such as ESP32 programming mode or specific boot behaviors.

 ESP32 Version | Strapping Pins |